Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Moreau will then inform the player or the party that what happened there is not normal.
 Most patrons in the Thirsty Deckhand are peaceful and, despite the name, the majority of them are not sailors.
 Sailors can't normally afford to drink there, and they opt for [[Grunge's Bucketfuls]].
 This kind of behavior is what you would expect to see there, not here.
 Laurent will add that she's worried about the regulars, wondering if they'll come back after such a scene.
 Moreau will raise an eyebrow at that, as if something just occurred to him.
 A successful DC 18 Wisdom (Insight) check will reveal that he might suspect that this was orchestrated somehow to achieve exactly that (averting away the regulars).

+Moreau will then turn to the player (not the entire party, even if present) and ask them if they can help him with something.

 # Appendix A

 ## The Network
 The Network is a crime syndicate based in Gullenshire.
 It is composed of operative that gather information undercover and work to gain political leverage within the city.
 They don't get caught because they rarely do anything illegal, and when they do, they rely on their best operatives to do the job.

 They exchange information for coin, use information to blackmail powerful individuals, and obtain information through every means you could imagine.
 They communicate in code, and not only most operatives don't know each other, they never quite know when they're speaking to another operative.
 The Network has eyes and ears everywhere, and they even use magic to spy on activity in certain places.

+The Network has begun to cover more area, sending operatives to different cities in Hoverncast.
+The problem is that that as it expands, its operatives are spread thin.
+At the moment, they are looking to recruit, and every single operative is extremely valuable.

 ## The Thirsty Deckhand
 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
 Upon asking for a tavern, the player will be told that they *have* to visit it at least once.